Slack for sales: 4 ways to close deals quicker

 One simple place with restrictions on who can post in it

-Only individuals with posting permissions for the #announcements channel, such as sales leadership, can post important information for teams to read and emoji-react (reaction emoji).
+Only individuals with posting permissions for the #announcements channel, such as sales leadership, can post important information for teams to read and emoji-react (reacji).

 Sales teams that feel engaged and supported report greater levels of job satisfaction and productivity.
 Sharing announcements in one location ensures that everyone receives them and drives engagement.